Frederick, Booker and Martin on the Race Hustlers

 In his 1901 book, Up From Slavery, Washington wrote: “I … resolved that I would permit no man, no matter what his color might be, to narrow and degrade my soul by making me hate him.
 With God’s help, I believe that I have completely rid myself of any ill feeling toward the Southern white man for any wrong that he may have inflicted upon my race.
 I am made to feel just as happy now when I am rendering service to Southern white men as when the service is rendered to a member of my own race.
 I pity from the bottom of my heart any individual who is so unfortunate as to get into the habit of holding race prejudice.”

-In his 1911 book, My Larger Education, Washington wrote of Dubois and other racial agitators words that are even more applicable to present-day race agitators: “There is [a] class of colored people who make a business of keeping the troubles, the wrongs, and the hardships of the Negro race before the public. … Having learned that they are able to make a living out of their troubles, they have grown into the settled habit of advertising their wrongs — partly because they want sympathy and partly because it pays.”
+In his 1911 book, My Larger Education, Washington wrote of Dubois and other racial agitators, words that are even more applicable to present-day race agitators: “There is another class of colored people who make a business of keeping the troubles, the wrongs, and the hardships of the Negro race before the public. … Having learned that they are able to make a living out of their troubles, they have grown into the settled habit of advertising their wrongs – partly because they want sympathy and partly because it pays.”

 Washington continued: “Some of these people do not want the Negro to lose his grievances, because they do not want to lose their jobs. … There is a certain class of race-problem solvers who do not want the patient to get well, because as long as the disease holds out they have not only an easy means of making a living, but also an easy medium through which to make themselves prominent before the public.”